 Strategic Plan -Mary Wesoloski

 The IASN Strategic Plan strengthens and advances the practice of school nursing.
-It includes leadership development and overall the promotion of the profession of school nursing.
+It includes leadership development and overall, the promotion of the profession of school nursing.
 The plan has been reviewed and adopted by the Board today October 25, 2013.
 It will be reviewed annually by the Board, revised every four years, and placed on the IASN website in the near future.

 IASN 2014 Annual Conference: